 Not only should you scan all user activity when a web page is live, but you need to check the code of your web pages, including off-the-shelf plug-ins provided by external companies.
 Coding errors and validation oversites are known as zero-day vulnerabilities.
 They are non-standard paths that could allow a hacker access to your web server.
 If hackers discover these flaws before you or the provider of inserted code sees the problem, you will be subjected to a zero-day attack that might not be covered by your WAF.

 The value of a WAF lies in the rules that it applies to user responses.
 These rule settings execute validation procedures that protect your web server from malicious activity by laying out activities to spot and dictating actions to take when an exploit is discovered.
 Rules will be written to specifically block well-known attack strategies.
-However, extra, more flexible rules in the WAF’s routines are useful for identifying zero-day attacks.
+However, extra, more flexible rules in the WAF’s routines are useful for identifying zero-day threats.

 See also: Best free port scanners